Peter Finch

-Frederick George Peter Ingle Finch (28 September 1916 – 14 January 1977) was an English and Australian actor of theatre, film and radio.
+Frederick George Peter Ingle Finch (28 September 1916 – 14 January 1977) was an English and Australian actor.

 Born in London, he emigrated to Australia at the age of ten and was raised in Sydney, where he worked in vaudeville and radio before becoming a star of Australian films.
 Joining the Old Vic Company after World War II, he achieved widespread critical success in Britain for both stage and screen performances.
 One of British cinema's most celebrated leading men of the time, Finch won five BAFTA Awards for Best Actor, and the Academy Award in the same category for his portrayal of crazed television anchorman Howard Beale in the 1976 film Network.
 He died only two months before the 49th Academy Awards, making him the first person to win a posthumous Oscar in an acting category.

 According to the British Film Institute, "it is arguable that no other actor ever chalked up such a rewarding CV in British films, and he accumulated the awards to bolster this view".
-His reputation as an outstanding film actor has grown even more in retrospect.

 Early life

 Family

-Finch was born as Frederick George Peter Ingle Finch in London to Alicia Gladys Fisher.
-At the time, Alicia was married to George Finch.

-George Finch was born to British parents in New South Wales, Australia, but was educated in Paris and Zürich.
-He was a research chemist when he moved to Britain in 1912 and later served during the First World War with the Royal Army Ordnance Depot and the Royal Field Artillery.
-In 1915, at Portsmouth, Hampshire, George married Alicia Fisher, the daughter of a Kent barrister.
-However, Peter only learned in his mid-40s that Wentworth Edward Dallas "Jock" Campbell, an Indian Army officer, not George Finch, was his biological father.
+Frederick George Peter Ingle Finch was born in South Kensington, London, on 28 September 1916 to Alicia Gladys (née Fisher), the daughter of a Kent barrister.
+The previous year, Alicia married George Ingle Finch, an Australian-born chemist who had moved to Britain in 1912 and served during the First World War with the Royal Army Ordnance Depot and the Royal Field Artillery.
+Peter learned in his mid-forties that his biological father was Wentworth Edward Dallas Campbell, an Indian Army officer.
 George Finch divorced his wife in 1920 on the grounds of her adultery with Campbell.
-Alicia Finch married Jock Campbell in 1922.
+Alicia married Campbell in 1922.